Coldcard/firmware/docs/limitations.md

 - duress wallets consume 2 slots (or 3 slots for legacy duress wallet)
 - when restoring trick pins from backup files, "forgotten" pins are not restored, and any trick pin which matches the true PIN of the restored system will be dropped
-- deltamode PIN requirements are checked during wallet restore, and the new true PIN is not compatible, the deltamode trick PIN is dropped and not restored
+- deltamode PIN requirements are checked during wallet restore, and if the new true PIN is not compatible, the deltamode trick PIN is dropped and not restored

+# Debug Serial Port (Mk4)

+- virtual USB serial port disabled completely by default, and even if enabled in Danger Zone, only echos output, and does not accept any input
+- use hardware serial port for interactive REPL access (3.3v TTL levels)